dufferzafar/win-butler/README.md

   Similar to task manager, any restriction on registry editor is removed.

-  If a registry key is selected, the editor jumps to it.
+  Select a registry key like "HKEY_CLASSES_ROOT\Python.File\shell\open" and then Press the hotkey to directly jump to that Key.
+Sweet, ain't it?

 * **Ctrl + V** in a command prompt window